TheGameApp/TheGameAppWeb/README.md

 ## 👨‍💻 Contributing

-We welcome contributions to TheGameApp!
+We welcome contributions to AuraAlphaApp!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)